 Reflection – how can we help?

-I am committed to a financially inclusive world where all people have the opportunity to improve their lives.
-More than 1.7 billion people do not have bank accounts and lack access to capital.
-I support Kiva in its mission to provide access to disadvantaged communities to help them in their economic, social and personal development.
+More than 1.7 billion people do not have bank accounts and access to capital.
+That’s why I support KIVA in its mission to provide access to disadvantaged communities to help them with their economic, social and personal development.

 Part of solution

 For each KIVA borrower, I make $25 to a maximum of $100 available, being a part of the solution and trying to make a real difference in someone’s life.